shutej/namestats/README.md

 I wrote this to research names for my daughter.
 We named her [Isla](http://namestats.herokuapp.com/#isla).

-This package project draws its name statistics from the Social Security administration.
+This project draws its name statistics from the Social Security Administration.
 It shows you popularity over time.  **Hover over each bar to see statistics for a particular year!**

 ```
 There were 19903 births in 1980. (#18)